CPapadim/cpapadim.github.io/index.md

 I used the tools and computational models I mentioned above to ask and answer questions about how brains work.
 Here you can find an example of a research project that involves collecting data, devising analyses, and building computational models to tell a story about how working memory works.
 <br><br>
 Here are two versions of the story.
-A `technical` one and a `conceptual` one.
+A <code class="highlighter-rouge">technical</code> one and a <code class="highlighter-rouge">conceptual</code> one.
 Take a look at the one you feel is most appropriate for you.
 I personally prefer the conceptual one because I think it's more fun, and contains just as much of the story as the technical version.
 <br><br>
 <a href="https://github.com/CPapadim/cpapadim.github.io/raw/master/other/AllPanels.pdf">Intuitive Version</a>
 <br><br>